vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg.md

 Congratulations!
 You’re ready to start using Tanzu GemFire.
 You will need to create a new Tanzu GemFire Service Instance when working with your own application.

+---

+ ## Learn More

+ Now that you have successfully created a running Tanzu GemFire service instance, check out some other guides.

+  * You can get started by implementing the [cache-aside pattern](/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg) which will improve the read performance of your application.

+  * Create an application that utilizes Spring Boot for Apache Geode and Spring Session for [session state caching](/data/tanzu-gemfire/guides/session-state-cache-sbdg).